Writing and Organizing Tests

 Single test configuration

-You can configure the number of retry attempts during cypress run
+You can configure the number of retry attempts during cypress run or

-.
-See Test Retries for more information.
+cypress open.
+See Test Retries for more

 it('should redirect unauthenticated user to sign-in page', {